 13. Furthermore, on the occasion of the second World Summit of Legislators, organised by the Global Legislators Organization (GLOBE) in Mexico, the Director-General shared with the parliamentarians the latest information on the socio-economic benefits of renewables, declining technology costs and the job creation potential.
 He also met with Government officials to discuss cooperation with Mexico and the region.
-Furthermore, in the margins of the COP20 in Lima, the Director-General participated in another GLOBE meeting, which provided an opportunity to have a focused discussion with the parliamentarians on the renewables in the climate context.

 14. IRENA has also focused on reaching out to the private sector constituencies.
-Select events include the Director-General's participation in the 11th Wall Street Renewable Energy Finance Forum in New York, the 15th Annual Symposium of the French Renewable Energy Association in Paris (SER), France and the 10th International Renewable Energy Conference in Tehran, where he addressed the topics of energy transformation, the changing dynamics in the renewable energy markets, the positive trends in renewable energy financing and its increasing cost-competitiveness.
-In cooperation with SER, IRENA will work on the preparation of the Renewable Energy Day during the COP21 in Paris in December 2015.
+Select events include the Director-General's participation in the 11th Wall Street Renewable Energy Finance Forum in New York, the 15th Annual Symposium of the French Renewable Energy Association in Paris, France and the 10th International Renewable Energy Conference in Tehran, where he addressed the topics of energy transformation, the changing dynamics in the renewable energy markets, the positive trends in renewable energy financing and its increasing cost-competitiveness.